cristianglezm/EvoGarden/README.md

 -   **Configurable Flower Detail**: Adjust the radius of flowers (from 4 to 64) to balance visual complexity with performance.
 -   **Genome & Environment-Driven Stats**: A flower's core statistics (e.g., max health, stamina, maturation period, nutrient efficiency) are all calculated from its genome in response to the current environmental conditions (temperature, humidity), meaning traits that improve survival can be naturally selected.
 -   **Dynamic Ecosystem**: An interactive simulation of flowers, pollinating insects, and predatory birds whose actions directly impact the environment.
+-   **Automated Ecosystem Balancing**: The simulation engine dynamically spawns predators (birds) or apex predators (eagles) in response to insect population booms and busts.
+An herbicide plane is also automatically deployed when flower density becomes too high, preventing ecological gridlock.
 -   **WASM-Powered Genetics**: A high-performance WebAssembly module handles complex genetic operations like mutation, reproduction, and stat calculation.
 -   **Interactive Simulation**: Control world parameters like climate and population, pause/play the world, and reset with new initial conditions.
 -   **Inspect Individuals**: Click on any flower to view its detailed real-time stats, including health, age, genetic traits, and its raw genome, which can be copied or downloaded as a JSON file.